dymaczew/charts/README.md

 ## Installation as native Mulicluster app

-To install bookinfo as MCM native app you need a cluster with IBM CloudPak for Multicluster Management 1.2 or newer For IBM CloudPak for Multicluster Management 2.0 you want to first deploy cloud native monitoring on a managed cluster.
+To install bookinfo as MCM native app you need a cluster with IBM CloudPak for Multicluster Management 1.2 or newer.

+For IBM CloudPak for Multicluster Management 2.0 you want to first deploy cloud native monitoring on a managed cluster.
+Some hints how to do this you can find [here](How%20to%20install%20cloud%20native%20monitoring%20on%20managed%20clusters.md)

 0. Clone this repo to your local workstation